 Folder location: C: / Users / (username) / App Data / Roaming / Universal Audio

 Note that the 'App Data' folder is hidden by default in Windows.
 To unhide it, navigate to C: / Users / (username) and then click the 'Organize' button in the top left corner of Windows Explorer.
 Select 'Folder and Search Options' from the menu, click on the 'View' tab, then check the box for 'Show hidden files, folders, and drives' and hit Apply in the bottom right.
 This will expose the 'App Data' folder.

 Important: Console sessions are stored in the same location as the UAD preference files.
 If you wish to keep your current Console sessions, make sure to move the 'Sessions' folder out of the Universal Audio folder before deleting the Universal Audio folder itself.
 Once you have reinstalled, simply move these session files back to the 'Sessions' folder inside of the Universal Audio folder.
 If you are not using an Apollo audio interface (or do not have any Console sessions that you wish to keep) you can delete the entire Universal Audio folder.

-Once the UAD software and drivers have been uninstalled and the preference files have been removed, reinstall using the latest version of UAD software found at the link below (if using a compatible OS):
+Once the UAD software and drivers have been uninstalled and the preference files have been removed, reinstall using the latest version of UAD software found at the link below: